drocheam/optrace/docs/source/usage/gui.rst

 * available presets
 * |TraceGUI| properties
 * |TraceGUI| scene properties
+* |TraceGUI| scene actor properties

-All displayed property values are a read-only snapshot.
+All displayed property values are read-only snapshots.
 To update the values, click on the ``Update`` button.
 Navigate the tabs to switch to different trees.